Skip to content

 Not all mesothelioma class action lawsuits are filed against corporations or asbestos manufacturers.
 In the case of the Jackson County, Missouri case, two former employees at the courthouse began the suit on behalf of thousands of others.

-The county and U.S. Engineering were found negligent in exposing workers to asbestos during renovations of the building.
+The county and U.S. Engineering were found negligent in exposing workers to asbestos during building renovations.
 The case ended up with a settlement of $80 million to provide former employees with free medical screenings over 30 years.

 Who Can I Talk to About a Class Action Lawsuit for Mesothelioma?